IDCI-Consulting/StepBundle/Resources/doc/configuration.md

 Configurations
 ==============

-This page show a exhaustive example configuration
+This page show an exhaustive configuration example
 -------------------------------------------------

-TODO fix link
-This file is inspired by the Idci articles [ IDCI StepBundle articles ](https://www.idci-consulting.fr)
+This file is inspired by the Idci articles [ IDCI StepBundle articles ](https://www.idci-consulting.fr/fr/article/step-bundle-introduction)

 ```yaml
 idci_step: